omnypay/omnypay-sdk-ios/README.md

 #### 1. Initialize SDK

-Initialize the OmnyPay SDK using ```initialize(withMerchantId:configuration:completion:)``` api by passing your merchant Id.
-The merchant_id uniquely identifies your organization and any API calls to access or update resources are scoped within the merchant id.This should be called prior to calling OmnyPay functions and recommend this be invoked at application startup.
+Initialize the OmnyPay SDK using ```initialize(withMerchantId: merchantApiKey:merchantApiSecret:configuration:completion:)``` api by passing your merchant Id, merchant api key and merchant api secret.
+The merchant_id uniquely identifies your organization and any API calls to access or update resources are scoped within the merchant id.
+Merchant api key and api secret is used internally to sign all API calls.
+This should be called prior to calling OmnyPay functions and recommend this be invoked at application startup.
 The application can detect success through the completion handler.

 #### 2. Authenticate shopper

 OmnyPay supports authentication through a retailer authentication service.
 If a retailer authentication service is used, the Retailer should work with OmnyPay technical representative to establish connection before invoking the authentication API.
 OmnyPay supports [basic authentication] and oAuth token in its API and SDK

-To verify using oAuth, the application should pass auth token and shopper id in ```authenticateShopper(shopperId:authToken:completion:)``` api.
+To verify using oAuth, the application should pass auth token and shopper id in ```authenticateShopper(withShopperId:authToken:completion:)``` api.
 If the oAuth token is refreshed, the application should call this API to re-authenticate the user in order to allow the shopper to continue seamlessly.
 These steps are necessary to make minimum validations in order to continue with any further operation.

 ## Anatomy of a typical transaction flow